netzmacht/contao-toolkit/docs/components/module.rst

 Focusing on the main goal for Toolkit there is an easy way to create lightweight decoupled frontend modules.

+.. hint:: If you're developing for Contao 4.5 you might look at the `fragments support`_.
+If you have to stay on Contao LTS 4.4 you maybe want to read further.

 Interface Module
 ----------------